How to Make Medical ID Bracelets Special

 Do You Make Medical Jewelry More Wearable?

 How about you?
-Have you helped a friend or relative design their own medical jewelry, or medical jewelry for yourself?
-Leave a comment below about your wire solution to such an important piece of jewelry!
+Have you helped a friend or family member design medical jewelry or made one for yourself?

 Happy Jewelry Making!